How to become a GP

 Registrars can choose to pursue either or both fellowships during their training.

-In the AGPT program, training takes place in a combination of hospital and general practice settings.
+To become a GP, you undertake their training in a combination of hospital and general practice settings.
 The structure of the AGPT training program depends on your fellowship choice.

 Fellowship of the Royal Australian College of General Practitioners (FRACGP)